hildenost/advent-of-code/README.md

 [Advent of Code](https://adventofcode.com/about) is an annual advent calendar with new small programming puzzles each day.
 Created by Eric Wastl.

 ## My stars
-Each year can grant you a maximum of 50 stars.
+Each year can grant you a maximum of 50 stars, but starting from 2025, the maximum is 24 stars.
 I'll try to get them all!

 |  Year |Stars |